platformspec/site/docs/spec/spec.md

 ---

 ### Cluster
-The `Cluster` CRD in The Platform Specification represents a managed cluster deployment, encapsulating all necessary configurations to provision and manage your infrastructure within a specific environment.
+The `Cluster` API kind in The Platform Specification represents a managed cluster deployment, encapsulating all necessary configurations to provision and manage your infrastructure within a specific environment.

 **Structure:**